tanveer-rajeev/tanveer-rajeev/README.md

 ### Hi there 👋

-- 🌱 I’m currently working on reactive programming, spring cloud and microservices
+- 🌱 As a full-stack developer I have been working with Spring boot and ReactJs.
+I am available for any contribution to explore myself.
 - 🥅 2021 Goals: Open source contribution, Cloud computing, Microservice Architechture.

-### 📖 About me

-As a full-stack developer I have been working with Spring boot and ReactJs.
-I am available for any contribution to explore myself.

 <br/>